ALEXA Mini LF FAQ

 The ALEXA Mini LF has two WiFi antennas: one integrated into the camera body in the front right underneath the camera model label and one external stubby antenna above the media bay camera left.
 The ALEXA Mini LF is CE and FCC approved and all antenna radiation levels are within legal limits.
 If an operator is still concerned about the second WiFi antenna (the one above the media bay), they can switch it off in the menu.
 The WiFi range will obviously be more limited in this case.
 Alternatively, the second antenna can be offset using an SMA cable and the antenna can be placed somewhere else on the rig – which is not a bad idea anyway as that means less interference from the metal of the camera and accessories.

 At first, the ALEXA Mini LF will have the same recording formats as the ALEXA LF.
 However, we know that customers also want Super 35 recording formats cropped from the LF frame.
 We take that seriously and will add a set of Super 35 recording formats with a future Software Update Package.

 We at ARRI believe in Super 35.
-Not everybody will shoot Full Frame/Large Format.
-A large number of productions in particular in TV will remain with Super 35 for the foreseeable future.
-Therefore, we are also working on a dedicated Super 35 4K camera (not LF) that is planned to be introduced in the first half of 2020, further increasing the choices for cinematographers.
+Not everybody will shoot Large Format/Full Frame.
+Many productions, in particular in TV, will remain with Super 35 for the foreseeable future.
+Therefore, we are also working on a dedicated Super 35 4K camera (not LF), further increasing the choices for cinematographers.

 SDI 1: 1.5G 422 HD (up to 30 fps), 3G 422 HD (up to 60 fps), 3G 444 HD (up to 30 fps), 6G 422 UHD (up to 30 fps)*